tapunict/System-Stats-By-Keylogger/README.md

 ```

 Each log is composed by:
-- **GUID**: it identifies the PC.
+- **GUID**: Identifies the PC.
-- **Window Name**: the title of the window where the user has typed.
+- **Window Name**: The title of the window where the user has typed.
-- **Text logged**: it is the set of keys pressed by the user and logged by the keylogger.
+- **Text logged**: Is the set of keys pressed by the user and logged by the keylogger.
-- **Timestamp**: they are two.
+- **Timestamp**: They are two.
 Respectively, the timestamp of when the user started typing, and the timestamp of when the user finished typing in that window.

 ### Server System